kyma-project/busola/README.md

 ### Security countermeasures

-When developing new features in Console UI, adhere to the following rules.
+When developing new features in Busola UI, adhere to the following rules.
 This will help you to mitigate any security-related threats.

 #### Prevent Cross-site request forgery (XSRF)

 - Do not store the authentication token as a cookie.
-Make sure the token is sent to the Console Backend Service as a bearer token.
+Make sure the token is sent to the Busola Backend Service as a bearer token.
 - Make sure that state-changing operations (gql mutations) are only triggered upon explicit user interactions such as form submissions.
 - Keep in mind that UI rendering in response to user navigating between views is only allowed to trigger read-only operations (gql queries and subscriptions) without any data mutations.